-Other spending directly related to the War on Terror includes additions to the Pentagon “base” budget, which total over $900 billion through FY2020.
+Other spending directly related to the War on Terror includes additions to the Pentagon “base” budget, about $900 billion through FY2022.
 And while the U.S. paid for past wars by raising taxes and selling war bonds, the current wars have been paid for almost entirely with borrowed money, on which interest has to be paid.
-Through FY2020, the U.S. government owes nearly $1 trillion in interest on these wars.
-Even if spending war spending ceased immediately, so that expenses for Overseas Contingency Operations and the Pentagon’s base budget went to zero, spending on interest would continue to accrue, reaching $2 trillion in interest obligations by 2030 and $6.5 trillion by 2050.
+Through FY2022, the U.S. government owes over $1 trillion in interest on these wars.
+Even if spending war spending ceased immediately, so that expenses for Overseas Contingency Operations and the Pentagon’s base budget went to zero, spending on interest would continue to accrue, reaching at least several trillion dollars in over the next few decades.

 Direct war appropriations, which policymakers often cite as the costs of the post-9/11 wars, account for less than one-third of total war costs.